 One of the most powerful cyclones ever to make landfall in the Australian region came ashore in far north Queensland early on Monday 20th March 2006.
 The real danger zone around the eye was fairly small, and it was moving so fast it didn’t stay anywhere for long.
 Even so, the eventual damage bill made it our costliest cyclone to that time.

-Listen to the Remembering Larry radio series here
+Listen to the Remembering Larry radio documentary series here

 It was the first severe cyclone to get near a large population centre in Queensland in 20 years.
 It’s often compared to Tracy, which destroyed Darwin in 1974.
 They were of similar intensity – both high-end category four systems, though Larry had briefly reached category five intensity while still out over the Coral Sea.
 But Larry was much less destructive, largely because building standards had improved since the 70s and it moved so much faster than Tracy.